NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Sprouting).md

 * * *

 Encouraging the natural growth of life, this green ovoid can often be found surrounded by new seedlings.
-Its resonant power allows you to cast [[Spells/Tangle Vine|Tangle Vine]] as a primal innate cantrip.
+Its resonant power allows you to cast [[Tangle Vine|Tangle Vine]] as a primal innate cantrip.

 * * *